paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-047-national-security-agency.md

 Section 3603, referred to in subsec. (b), was repealed by Pub.
 L. 104–201, div.
 A, title XVI, § 1633(b)(1), Sept.
 23, 1996, 110 Stat.
 2751.

 #### Codification
-Section was formerly classified in a note under section 402 of chapter 15 of this title prior to editorial reclassification in chapter 47 of this title.
+Section was formerly classified in a note under [section 402 of this title](./chapter-015-national-security.md#section-402) prior to editorial reclassification as this section.

 #### Effective Date
 Section effective on the first day of the first pay period which begins later than the thirtieth day following May 29, 1959, see section 8 of Pub.
 L. 86–36, set out as a note under [section 3604 of this title](./chapter-047-national-security-agency.md#section-3604).